j3ffyang/openstack-based-datacenter/markdown/BuildELKStack.markdown

 	chef-client -N elasticsearch

-Use following command to check the ES cluster status:
+Use following command to check the ES cluster status

 	curl http://IP_ADDRESS_1:9200/_cluster/health
 	curl http://IP_ADDRESS_1:9200/?pretty

 You can find the existing elasticsearch nodes in [IP Planning](IPPlanning.markdown)

-## Install Logstash on CentOS 7:
+## Install Logstash on CentOS 7
 The logstash cookbook can be found on chef server (9.110.178.26), use following command to install logstash:

 	chef-client -N logstash-control